-The term “team building” is thrown around quite often describing any type of activity that is likely to build some type of camaraderie or team environment.
+The term “team-building” is thrown around quite often describing any type of activity that is likely to build some type of camaraderie or team environment.
 However, the specific activities and games that make up a good event can be lumped into a few types of categories.
 The success of your company depends on its foundation: customers, profit, and company culture.
 Team building exercises are a great way to connect staff and build a positive culture.

 These games and exercises are short activities that are fun and competitive.
-They are also typically used as an ice breaker or warm up to a bigger meeting or event.
+They are also typically used as an ice breaker or warm-up to a bigger meeting or event.
 Team games often begin in small groups and can build into large groups collaborating.
 People sometimes also use these games as entertainment or a distraction to break up a bigger event.
 For the most part, these exercises are easy to deliver and facilitate.
 You can find a nice selection of these ideas on our website or on Google and YouTube.
 Anyone can facilitate these types of activities for free or very low cost.
 But they go beyond board games and jigsaw puzzles.

 Sometimes, you may want to reward your group or just get away from the office for some fun.
 Outings are a great way to build camaraderie and create a shared experience for your group.
 Although outings increase the expense of your team building, they can create a nice team culture within your group.
 These can be as simple as reserving a pavilion at a park and catering BBQ for the group.
 Or you could possibly rent a bowling alley or take the group to a ball game.

 Events are entirely different from games and outings.
 These events are more complicated and challenging to deliver.
 As a result, we suggest that you hire a professional speaker or facilitator to get the best results.
 Events or workshops typically last one to two hours.
-They also often have a purpose to either fix a group challenge or keep a group active for the entire time.
+They also often have a purpose to either fix a group challenge or keep a group or employee engagement for the entire time.

 Professional Team Building Activities.